 Having access to the correct PPE is fundamental to personal safety and infection control.
 It also helps staff feel confident that the organisation employer is taking their safety and wellbeing seriously.
 To help you keep up-to-date on the needs of your staff, you can find the latest guidance from the Scottish government here.
-There’s also a helpful video produced by NHS Education for Scotland that describes the most common problems associated with PPE, providing practical examples of when PPE should and should not be worn and demonstrating the correct procedure for donning and removing it.
 If you have staff working from home it’s important to get them the equipment they need to be able to do this.

 One consequence of the pandemic is that we may now be more aware of the lives of colleagues outside of work.
 Your staff may be under pressure because they can’t get shopping for themselves or for an elderly relative, or because the lockdown has brought financial worries.
 The current situation may have amplified problems people were facing already and/or disrupted happy plans.
 It also limits the things people usually do to relax or cheer themselves up.